NCERT Book Solutions Class 8 Social and Political Life – III Chapter 9

 - India has one of the largest numbers of causes of water-related diseases such as diarrhea, dysentery and cholera.
 The Constitution of India recognizes the right to water as being a part of the Right to Life under Article 21.
 That means there should be “universal access” to water.

 - Public Facilities: Things like electricity, public transport, schools and colleges, etc. which are necessary for survival and daily life are known as public facilities.
-Public facilities are provided, so that its benefits can be shared by many people.
+Public facilities are provided so that their benefits can be shared by many people.

 - The Government’s Role: The most important functions of the government is to ensure that these public facilities are made available to everyone.
 The government’s role also includes making a provision for education, setting up schools & colleges, ensuring equal distribution of food throughout the country, Improving health & sanitation facilities, Improving the means of transport and maintaining public utility works like post offices, railways and roads.